 PROD 532/5032 Midwifery Education, 2 cr.

-This course will examine current issues in midwifery education and introduce students to best pedagogical practices for midwifery education.
+This course examines current issues in midwifery education and introduces students to best pedagogical practices for midwifery education preparing them to advance their contributions and abilities as educators of excellence.
+The course culminates in completion of a teaching portfolio.